cutpix/cutpix/README.md

-I make the web a more interactive and exciting place by creating applications for the modern world.
-I love working with the latest technologies to build modular, testable projects.
-Cheers and keep on coding folks! ✌️
+Passionate about coding and curious to learn new technologies. 🔥 Cheers and keep on coding folks! ✌️

 ### Tech Stack